 - Monthly design hours support brochures, project sheets, and RFP graphics

-Think of it as having a “web person” without hiring a full-time employee—someone who understands engineering documentation and keeps your online presence current while you focus on running the business.
+This strategy provides the benefits of a dedicated web specialist without requiring a full-time hire.
+You gain someone who understands engineering documentation and keeps your online presence current while you focus on running the business.

-About half of our engineering clients continue with care plans after launch because they realize that having the ability to update doesn’t mean it actually gets prioritized.
+About half of our engineering clients continue with care plans after launch because they realize that having the ability to update does not ensure it will be given priority.

 Frequently Asked Questions About Engineering Firm Websites